 Currently, pathology can be divided into eight main areas, depending on the types of methods used or the types of diseases examined.
 These different disciplines are described below.

-General pathology describes a complex and broad field that involves the study of the mechanisms behind cell and tissue injury, as well as understanding how the body responds to and repairs injury.
+General pathology describes a complex and broad field that involves the study of the mechanisms behind cell and tissue injury and understanding how the body responds to and repairs injury.
 Examples of areas that may be studied include necrosis, neoplasia, wound healing, inflammation and how cells adapt to injury.
 Thorough understanding in these areas is applied in the diagnosis of disease.
 General pathology is also the term used to describe anatomical and clinical pathology.

 This field covers areas of pathology, but at a less specialist level.
 A person working in general pathology would be trained in the areas of laboratory analysis, such as hematology and clinical chemistry.
 However, they would have a less detailed knowledge than a person who specializes in one of these fields.